 David Meyer

-Brocade Communications/University of Oregon //au: please pick a primary affiliation to run on the first page of the article; we can list multiple affiliations in the bio at the end//
+Brocade Communications

 //au: please provide a brief abstract of roughly 50 words to run here and in the Computer Society digital library, along with at least three keywords//

+Software Defined Networking (SDN) promises to bring radical improvements in both cost and functionality to the field of networking.
+At the same time, SDN poses many fundamental questions, including deep architectural issues such as whether control should be centralized or distributed, and whether control and data planes should be separated or share fate.
+The Software Defined Networking Research Group has been formed in the Internet Research Task Force to facilitate research into these and other foundational questions.

+Key Words: Software Defined Networking, Complexity, OpenFlow

 The “Moore’s law” effect has seen network hardware improve over the past several decades along almost all hardware-oriented dimensions, including port densities, speeds and feeds, and price //per?// bit.
 At the same time, the network control plane has evolved far more slowly //au: ok?//.
 In fact, configuring and managing networks continues to be about network element operations, rather than network services.
 This mix of ever-growing networks and ever-advancing configuration requirements makes network agility, service velocity, operation, and debugging increasingly difficult and expensive.
 We can see this effect across all network types, including enterprise, data centers, and service provider networks.